ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies should read Newspapers.

- in female education to keep a
+It is a mistake in female education to keep a
 young lady’s time and attention devoted to the fashion-
 able-literature of the day.
 If you would qualify her
 for conversation, you must give her something te